-Back in 2009 we interviewed Iain Smith for movieScope magazine issue 13′s ‘Insider’s POV: PRODUCING’ column.
+Six years ago we interviewed Iain Smith for MOVIESCOPE 13’s ‘Insider’s POV: PRODUCING’ column.
 18 months later, Smith was appointed Chair of the British Film Commission.
-His insights are as enlightening now, as they were then.
+His insights are as enlightening now, as they were back in 2009.

 Awarded a BAFTA in 2005 for Outstanding Achievement in Film, Iain Smith (OBE) has a list of credits as impressive as his never ending workload.
 From associate producer on the classic Local Hero, the controversial The Killing Fields and the breathtaking The Mission, to producer of big budget Hollywood fare like Wanted and Alexander, Smith has often been described as “Europe’s busiest producer”.

-We caught up with him during a rare break from his current project, K. Lorrel Manning’s first feature, Happy New Year, to talk about producers, producing and the future of film in Britain.
+We caught up with him during a rare break from his busy schedule, to talk about producers, producing and the future of film in Britain.

 BECOMING A PRODUCER